 For a technology management specialisation, you may be required to choose certain electives.
 Some of the program's core subjects may also be highly relevant.
 Expect anywhere from one-third to one-half of the curriculum to have a technology focus.

 MBA online programs in Australia are generally designed for part-time study by full-time working professionals.
-In your spare time, you can finish a 12-subject MBA in two years.
+In your spare time, you can finish a 12-subject degree in two years.

 - Business Consulting